diogomafer/BRHackTools.sh/README.md

 # BRHackTools.sh

-Tell why [BRHackTools.sh](http://brhacktools.sh/).
-Because I am a Brazilian Guy (BR, but not, I do not live in Rio :)

 Questions:<br/>
 **Q:** Why is called BRHackTools.sh?<br/>
 **A:** Because I am a Brazilian Guy (BR, but not, I do not live in Rio :)<br/>

 **Q:** But, this script is shit.<br/>